Animal Communication: A Chemical Review

 In most female moths, the synthesis of sex pheromones begins with the synthesis of a long, saturated fatty acid chain: first, the carboxylation of Acetyl-CoA is catalyzed by the enzyme Acetyl-CoA carboxylase to form Malonyl-CoA; then, from Malonyl-CoA, fatty acid synthetase catalyzes an acyl chain; subsequently, double bonds between carbons are added to specific points along the carbon chain by desaturates; and finally fatty acid reductases synthesise the oxygenated functional groups which are added to the fatty acids.
 There are also enzymes that help transport the pheromones produced by the female moth to be released out of the abdominal tip (D.-S. Chen et al., 2017).

 Once released into the air, female moth sex pheromones enter the antennal sensilla of male moths through pore tubules.
 The inside of the sensilla has an aqueous solution and as the pheromone molecules are hydrophobic (moth pheromones are mainly fatty acids and though they have a polar functional group, most of the molecule is a hydrocarbon chain which is hydrophobic), they are not soluble in this solution.
-Thus, pheromone-binding bind to the pheromones to solubilize them into the solution by interacting with the pheromone molecule through Van der Waals interactions.
+Thus, pheromone-binding proteins bind to the pheromones to solubilize them into the solution by interacting with the pheromone molecule through Van der Waals interactions.
 A concentrated gradient of the pheromone within the sensilla leads to the pheromones away from the pore tubules and towards the olfactory receptor neurons (ORNs).
 From there, a series of signals is sent throughout the moth’s body which leads to a behavioural response.
 In male moths, the behavioural response to the reception of female moth sex pheromones is to follow the pheromone until the female moth is found (Leal, 2016).

 And thus, female moths can successfully communicate their desire for a mate to conspecific males using species-specific blends of sex pheromones.